 It’s worth noting that Seed capital will not project your business or company to the heights of an empire (unless your business strikes in a growing industry, with the right product, at the right time) but it may well place you to be in a favourable position for real bank lending or business investor support.

-Which leads us neatly:
+Which leads us neatly to:

-Why not raise investment capital that you need through Loans and credit cards as opposed to raising investment from an angel investor?
+Why not raise investment capital that you need through loans and credit cards as opposed to raising investment from an angel investor?
 Many celebrities have done this including Dragon’s Den James Caan!